Boat Conversion

 Specs & Details

-Basic Boat — Model: Lund SSV-18 — Length: 18'4" — Beam: 76" — Transom height: 20" — Weight (as purchased): 460 lbs — Weight capacity: 1500 lbs — Maximum horsepower rating: 60 hp (max hp rating for Canada is 50) — Construction type: Riveted aluminum — Bottom type: Shallow-V (about 4 degrees deadrise) — Fuel storage: Two remote 6-gallon tanks (purchased separately) — Steering: Tiller (optional side console steering available)
+Basic Boat (FIG. 1) — Model: Lund SSV-18 — Length: 18'4" — Beam: 76" — Transom height: 20" — Weight (as purchased): 460 lbs — Weight capacity: 1500 lbs — Maximum horsepower rating: 60 hp (max hp rating for Canada is 50) — Construction type: Riveted aluminum — Bottom type: Shallow-V (about 4 degrees deadrise) — Fuel storage: Two remote 6-gallon tanks (purchased separately) — Steering: Tiller (optional side console steering available)

 Trailer — EZ Loader, galvanized steel